jaimebuelta/django-docker-template/README.md

 ├── docker-compose.yaml (general dockerfile description, aimed at development) ├── Dockerfile (General Dockerfile of the main server) ├── requirements.txt (python requirements)
-├── docker (Files related to build and operation of containers) │   └── (docker subdirs, like db or server)
+├── vendor (cache with generated wheels from dependencies) ├── deps (git submodules with embedded dependencies) ├── docker (Files related to build and operation of containers) │   └── (docker subdirs, like db or server)
 │      └── Scripts related to docker creation and operation of that service